Umuzi-org/ACN-syllabus/content/tech-big-picture/different-roles/_index.md

 ### Back-End Developer

-They handle the server side of applications.
+They handle the server-side applications.
 This includes managing databases and ensuring that the server, the application, and the database run smoothly together.

 ### Full-Stack Developer